How is CBSE CGPA Calculated?

 Step 2: Apply the Formula

-- CGPA = (Sum of Grade Points) ÷ 5
+- CGPA = (Sum of 5 main subject Grade Points) ÷ 5

 Formula: CGPA = Percentage ÷ 9.5

-Admission Requirements After Class 10 (India)
+Admission Requirements After Class 10

-| Stream | Typical CGPA / % | Official Reference |
+| Stream | Typical CGPA / % | Notes |

 |---|---|---|

-| Science (PCM/PCB) | 8.0+ / 75%+ | CBSE Official |
+| Science (PCM/PCB) | 8.0+ / 75%+ | Strictly focuses on Math/Science grades. |

-| Commerce | 7.0+ / 65%+ | CBSE Academic |
+| Commerce | 7.0+ / 65%+ | Maths grade is prioritized for Commerce with Math. |

-| Humanities | 6.0+ / 55%+ | CBSE Official |
+| Humanities | 6.0+ / 55%+ | Language grades are highly valued. |

-Tips to Improve CGPA
+Tips to Improve Your Class 10 CGPA